 B96 in the ’90s made its way to tv with their U Dance With B96.
 The show featured local dancers, music videos from B96 artists including George Lamond as well as live performances from artists and the B96 Mixmasters

-U Dance was a show that featured dance mixes, hot dance artists of the day and more.
-Hosted by Julian, Frankie, George McFly (while he was here in Chicago) and others on Chicago’s WCIU, Channel 26, “The U”
+U Dance with B96 was hosted by B96 on-air talents including Julian Jumpin’ Perez, Frankie Hollywood Rodriguez, George McFly (while he was here in Chicago) and others on Chicago’s WCIU, Channel 26, “The U”

 This is where you’ll find great video footage from that show on Chicago’s Channel 26, “The U” and quite possibly see yourself, friends or family members from back in the day.

 The 1980’s WBMX legacy carried forward at B96 in the 90’s

 You cannot talk about the success B96 had in Chicago radio without acknowledging where it’s success came from.
 Chicago’s contributions to the DJ community and music world are well documented.
 Radio stations in Chicago have also had their impact on the world.
 U.S. Dance Music Hall of Fame radio station back in the ’80s, WBMX is one of those stations.
 When WBMX was sold for 28 million dollars in 1988, there was a lull for a bit in dance music but it wouldn’t last long as B96 would bring over some of WBMX’s important parts to make a name for itself in the 90’s.

 B96’s rise in popularity came at the heels of the sale of WBMX in 1988.
 The new owners of the station changed the name to V103.
 They were very, very anti-dance, anti-house and anti-young demos.
 Don’t let them bullshit you, they took it away, it didn’t ‘go away’.